NomburgLab/SAT2/README.md

 `sat.py aln_filter` - This filters for alignments below/above a specified value in a specified column, and can also filter to keep a maximum number of queries per alignment.
 `sat.py aln_generate_superclusters` - This takes in an all-by-all foldseek alignment and foldseek-reported clusters and identifies clusters that are linked (e.g. - some specified number of members of each cluster align to members of the other cluster).
 These clusters are then merged into a supercluster.
 `sat.py aln_merge` - This merges two alignment files.
-`sat.py aln_merge_clusters` - This takes in a cluster file and an alignment file of alignments between cluster representatives, and merges clusters whose representatives align.
+`sat.py aln_merge_clusters` - Merges two cluster files by adding a higher-level clustering to a nested cluster file.
 `sat.py aln_parse_dali` - This parses a Dalilite alignment output into a tab-delimited format.
 It can also filter based on various alignment statistics.
 `sat.py aln_parse_dali_matrix` - This parses a Dalilite matrix output - basically uses the DALI key to annotate it.
 `sat.py aln_query_uniprot` - Lets you look up alphafold or uniprot IDs using the Uniprot REST API, and get the geneName and fullName (an informative protein name) for each.